weigcdsb/weigcdsb.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-Hey, this is Ganchao Wei (魏赣超 in Chinese), a [postdoctoral associate](https://scholars.duke.edu/person/ganchao.wei) working at [Duke Statistical Science](https://stat.duke.edu/).
-As a statistician transitioning from the biological sciences, I primarily focus on developing machine learning (AI) and statistical methods for complex biological data (e.g., neural and microbiome data).
-Depending on the scientific questions and data structures, my current interests include generative models, normalizing flows, Bayesian statistics, latent variable modeling, and spatiotemporal analysis for high-dimensional data.
+Hey, this is Ganchao Wei (魏赣超 in Chinese), a postdoctoral statistician/ ML researcher working at [Duke (stats -> neuro)](https://scholars.duke.edu/person/ganchao.wei).Previously played a lot with Bayesian and computational neuro stuff (still ongoing), recently also enjoyed playing around with diffusion stuff (see my recent readings & thoughts in [post](https://weigcdsb.github.io/blog/)).

 **Contact:** weiganchao [at] gmail [dot] com